-- Bullzip This easily converts Windows documents to pdf.
+- Bullzip – Easily converts Windows documents to pdf.
 Lots of options.
-Fantastic.

-Scan2PDF – scan documents to PDF format Scan anything and convert to .pdf (for Acrobat Reader).
+Scan2PDF – scan documents to PDF format – Scan anything and convert to .pdf.
 Also open image files from your hard drive and convert to .pdf.
-I found that it works best if in “options” you enable the scanner interface to be seen.
+Works best if in “options” you enable the scanner interface.
 That way you can adjust the resolution and get really good results.

-- Always on Top I use this with WinXP to keep an application window visible while working with other applications.
-Examples could be keeping MS Word or maybe a Google chat contact visible while surfing or blogging.
+- Always on Top – I used this with WinXP to keep a window visible while working with other applications.
+Examples could be keeping MS Word or maybe a chat contact visible while surfing or blogging.
 This program is very light and works great.

-- I can’t believe I haven’t listed this one.
-I’m actually using it right now.
-It’s a very lightweight browser called K-Meleon.
-You can customize it and bring old computers back to life (because it is so light on resources).
-Just don’t shop with it or put any sensitive data thru it.
-It’s probably not nearly as secure as the big browsers.
+- K-Meleon – Customizable, lightweight browser that brings old computers back to life because it is so light on resources.
+Just don’t shop or put sensitive data thru it.
+It’s not as secure as the big browsers… say they are.

-- Syncios Transfers media files (including video) directly from PC to iPad and other iOS devices—without having to jailbreak.
-I couldn’t get it to work on Windows 7 64 at first.
-But after following the help steps and my own good sense, it works fine.
-The joy of this is that you can transfer media to your iOS device without having to waste bandwidth (and time) thru iTunes (which was a hassle to instal on Windows 7 64) or dropbox.
+- Syncios – Transfers media files (including video) from PC to iPad and other iOS devices—without having to jailbreak.
+You can transfer media to your iOS device without having to waste bandwidth (and time) thru iTunes or cloud storage sites.

-So that’s a list for now.
+So that’s it for now.
 What apps do you like?
-Any hidden gems that you’d like to share?
-Drop us a line in the comments area. 🙂
+Any hidden gems you’d like to share?
+Drop us a line in the comments below. 🙂

 Before clicking on any of the links in this blog post you agree that Earthpages.org | Earthpages.ca is not liable for any damages that may be incurred from visiting these links or downloading the software they offer.